fish-shell/fish-shell/README.md

 chsh will prompt you for your password, and change your default shell.
 Substitute "/usr/local/bin/fish" with whatever path to fish is in your /etc/shells file.

+Use the following command if you didn't already add your fish path to /etc/shells.

+        echo /usr/local/bin/fish | sudo tee -a /etc/shells

 To switch your default shell back, you can run:

 	chsh -s /bin/bash